elizabethdinella/SOAP-2-artifact/README.md

 [On the Effctiveness of Modular Testing with EvoSuite]

-Our modification to EvoSuite (MUSE) can be found [here](https://github.com/elizabethdinella/evosuite), but the built jar is included in this repository.
+Our modification to EvoSuite (EMOTE) can be found [here](https://github.com/elizabethdinella/evosuite), but the built jar is included in this repository.

 This repository contains:
 1. Target benchmark jars (First five projects of SF100)